 The M365 is an impressive scooter, but it can't be perfect.
-The build quality is excellent, with the exception of the locking mechanism which pretty predictably fails after a fair amount of riding.
-It failed on me and could have seriously hurt had I not been kicking it at that moment.
+The build quality is excellent with the important exception of the locking mechanism.
+The design is awful and the parts are weak.
+After a short period of time it broke while I was riding it and could have seriously hurt me.

-Luckily it's pretty straightforward to address.
+The hook is just one of three vulnerable parts.
+If you do have a steel hook, you only need the axis and hook bolts.
+Either way, the fix is pretty easy.
 While scooter share companies replace the whole mechanism with a metal collar to eliminate the issue entirely, you still want to be able to carry the scooter on public transport or into a store, or perhaps throw it in a trunk.
 For this reason I think it's worth it to order some aftermarket parts and strengthen the connection permanently.

 Here are some good replacements as well as an easy method to remove the hook pin.